yalicee/march-23-be-rated-restaurants/README.md

 ## Creating the connection to the separate `test` and `development` databases

-Your first task is to create your connection to the database using `node-postgres`.
+**Database connection setup:** Your first task is to create your connection to the database using `node-postgres`.

 You will need to create a connection to the relevant database in a `./db/index.js` file, and use `dotenv` files (`.env.test` & `.env.development`) to determine which database to connect to, based on whether you are running your `jest` tests, or running the server manually.